nandajavarma/redactor-paperclip/README.md

 # Paperclip Gem Integration for Redactor.js

-Image upload management provided by 'paperclip' gem for the Redactor WYSIWYG editor
+Image upload management provided by `paperclip` gem for the Redactor WYSIWYG editor

 ## Installation